East Cannington

 East Cannington lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-East Cannington's population, as of Nov 2025, is estimated at around 8,044 people.
-This reflects a significant increase since the 2021 Census, which reported a population of 6,512 people.
-The change is inferred from AreaSearch's estimation of the resident population at 7,436 following examination of ABS data released in June 2024 and an additional 54 validated new addresses since the Census date.
-This level of population results in a density ratio of 2,925 persons per square kilometer, placing East Cannington (SA2) in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth of 23.5% since the 2021 census exceeded both the national average (9.7%) and state averages, marking it as a notable growth leader in the region.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods.
+As of Feb 2026, the population of East Cannington is estimated at around 8,044 people.
+This reflects a growth of 1,532 people since the 2021 Census, which reported a population of 6,512 people in the suburb.
+The increase was inferred from AreaSearch's resident population estimate of 7,436 following examination of ABS ERP data release in June 2024 and an additional 54 validated new addresses since the Census date.
+This results in a population density ratio of 2,925 persons per square kilometer, placing East Cannington in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's population growth rate of 23.5% since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods in East Cannington.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Based on aggregated SA2-level projections, the East Cannington statistical area (Lv2) is expected to increase by 1,785 persons to 2041, reflecting a gain of 17.2% over the 17 years.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+According to these projections, East Cannington is expected to experience above median population growth, with an estimated increase of 1,772 persons by 2041, reflecting a gain of 17.1% over the 17-year period.

 Frequently Asked Questions - Population